anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The pledge MUST construct the PER as PKCS#10.
 In BRSKI-PRM it MUST sign it additionally with its IDevID credentials to provide proof-of-identity bound to the PKCS#10 as described below.

-If the pledge is unable to construct the PER it SHOULD respond with a HTTP 4xx/5xx error code to the registrar-agent to indicate that it is not able to create the PER.
+If the pledge is unable to construct the PER it SHOULD respond with a HTTP 4xx/5xx error code to the Registrar-Agent to indicate that it is not able to create the PER.

 The following 4xx client error codes MAY be used: